labbsr0x/covid19-remote-work/README.md

 We need a ready-to-go easy-to-use Remote Desktop solution

-- **Website** a landing page where the user will inform his/her e-mail and click "Request remote work kit".
+- **Website**: will have a landing page where the user will inform his/her e-mail and click "Request remote work kit" and a page with the users RDP shortcuts.
+The URL of this RDP list will have the following pattern: /user_@_email
+- **Backend** Receives the form request of the landing page with the user e-mail.
+It issues a certificate for that request and starts a **Conductor** workflow to build the custom made infraestructure for that user (small business) passing those certificates along.
-- **Conductor**: Triggered when the remote kit is requested.
-The workers will need the following APIs:
+- **Conductor**: Will bring up the OpenVPN server for the user with the respective certificate provisioned and will build and store a Virtual Machine (Router) with OpenVPN client with respective certificate configured.
+So, the workers will need the following APIs:
-  - API to build the user custom made Virtual Machine
-  - API to distribute the certificate among the OpenVPN servers
+  - API to bring up (docker up) a OpenVPN Server for the requesting user with a label indicating who is the user of this instance
+  - API to build the a custom made Virtual Machine that will act as a "virtual router" and must be installed in at least one of the office internal network machines.
+This will inspect the OpenVPN server labeled with the user e-mail to check what is its published port to configure OpenVPN client present in the machine
-  - API to store the Virtual Machine image in Blob
+  - API to store the Virtual Machine image in Object Storage
 - **OpenVPN Server**: One isolated instance for each client, running in Docker containers https://github.com/flaviostutz/openvpn-server)
-- **Virtual Box Virtual Machine creator**: a service that builds one VirtualBox image per client tied (certificate) to the respective OpenVPNServer
+- **Virtual Box Virtual Machine creator**: a service that builds one VirtualBox image per client tied (certificate) to the respective OpenVPNServer and is configured to act as a router at the users office.
-- **Virtual Box Virtual Machine creator** created on demand for each Employee composed by: t3270, Firefox, OpenVPN client
-- **Backend** Receives credentials and validates it on the corporate bases.
-Starts a **Conductor** service for each new user to build a specific Virtual Machine Imagem for him/her.
-This image comes with: t3270, Firefox and OpenVPN client, etc.....
-- **Conductor**: The workers will need the following APIs:
-  - API to issue the personal certificate
-  - API to distribute the certificate among the OpenVPN servers
-  - API to store the Virtual Machine image in Blob
-- **Object Storage**: store the generated Virtual Machine so the user can download anytime by knowing this unique URL.
-Currently, we are usning Azure Blobs.
+- **Object Storage**: service to store the generated Virtual Machine so the user can download anytime by knowing this unique URL
-- **Web server com print da Plataforma BB**: Web server that listens for GET request on port 80 and returns a PlataformaBB PNG print, but is only accessible via VPN.
-- **Central de suporte**: Organize FAQ, KB, Chat and phone to assist the staff who are having difficulty performing the steps
+- **Customer Service**: Organize FAQ, KB, Video, Chat and phone to assist the staff who are having difficulty performing the steps